Group equivariant Radon-Nikod\'ym property and its characterizations: Consequences of the -Radon-Nikod ym property

-\begin{corollary} Let $G$ be a locally compact, $\sigma$-compact and separable group.
+\begin{corollary} Let $G$ be a locally compact and second countable group.
 Then a $G$-Banach space $X$ has the $G$-RNP if and only if it has the $G$-RNP only with respect to the standard probability space $([0,1],\mathcal{B},\lambda)$. \end{corollary}